swiftlang/swift-evolution/proposals/0382-expression-macros.md

 * Revisions based on review feedback:
   * Make `MacroExpansionContext` a class, because the state involving diagnostics and unique names needs to be shared.
   * Allow macro parameters to have default arguments, with restrictions on what can occur within a default argument.
+  * Clarify that macro expansion cannot be recursive.

 * Revisions from the second pitch:
   * Moved SwiftPM manifest changes to a separate proposal that can explore the building of macros in depth.
 This proposal will focus only on the language aspects.